nvanlaerebeke/OpenApi/README.md

 Auth
 ====

+This is only a small overview, for more details on the Auth process, see the [OpenApi-Samples Auth] [5] project.

 Auth has only 1 config setting, one that allows you to have the authorization be done by a certain authorization context.